xidchen/hello-world/README.md

 # hello-world
-Just first test for GitHub
+It is the first edit for the README file changed from the original one.